mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 }
 ```

-Looking at the Java makes it clear why Scala's implementation of sum types is what it is.
-It carries the usual verbosity of Java but it's easy to work with.
+Looking at the Java makes it clear why Scala's implementation of sum types uses abstract classes.
+It carries the usual verbosity of Java but it's relatively easy to work with.
 Adding a new class and constructor etc. for every new type of node gets old really fast though.

 [The Rust version](https://github.com/mkhan45/expr_eval/blob/main/rust/expr.rs) of the expression evaluator is almost the same as Scala, so I won't include the code here.
 Because sum types are first class, declaring and traversing the tree are both pretty ergonomic.
 However, because of the lack of a garbage collector, dealing with references is a lot more verbose and adds a lot of syntactical noise due to either lifetimes or boxes.
 It's fast though, so let's look at C, C++, and Zig next.